 The census compiles the best set of geographical data on for populations in each state.

 We combined their data with College Scorecard data and the FBI to reach the following set of items:

 - Number of colleges nearby

 - Jobs (or lack of them)

-They just updated their data at the end of 2017, so we were able to take a fresh look at it.
+These organizations just updated their data at the end of 2018, so we were able to take a fresh look at it.